-Whole school approaches The universal offer to all children Additional, targeted support and provision Specialist, individualised support and provision - And the second

-The whole school uses a 'dyslexia-friendly' approach to teaching and learning, where differentiated teaching and outcomes are used to ensure the progress of all pupils.
+Whole school approaches The universal offer to all children Additional, targeted support and provision Specialist, individualised support and provision The whole school uses a 'dyslexia-friendly' approach to teaching and learning, where differentiated teaching and outcomes are used to ensure the progress of all pupils.
 The lessons are carefully planned to include clear stages, regular progress checks and different learning styles.
-Different level groupings are identified for each lesson as appropriate.
+Different level groupings are identified for each class.
 Preferred learning styles are used.
+Learning Objectives are displayed and shared with all pupils.
+A pupil's work is regularly marked.
+According to school Literacy/Numeracy is a priority for all staff: Key vocabulary and key terms are displayed and discussed.
+Alternative ways of recording are used.
 Class based staff share information and lesson plans to ensure that pupils with SEND have targeted support and provision.
 Class based staff work with small groups to: ensure understanding facilitate learning foster independence keep pupils on task.
 Independent pupil learning is supported by the use of technology.
+Special examination arrangements are put in place for internal and external tests and examinations (readers, scribes etc.).
+Homework support is available.
 Personalised and highly differentiated work is provided to enable independent learning.
 One-to-one support is in place for pupils who need more intensive support, e.g. for those with physical disabilities, sensory loss, speech and language difficulties, autism, severe literacy difficulties/dyslexia etc. Outreach from a special school can be requested for advice on teaching and learning.
-Learning Objectives are displayed and shared with all pupils.A pupil's work is regularly marked.
-Special examination arrangements are put in place for internal and external tests and examinations (readers, scribes etc.).
-English and maths are a priority for all staff: Key vocabulary and key terms are displayed and discussed.
-Homework support is available.
-Alternative ways of recording are used.